|Shows at the Purple Fiddle|

 “ The dazzling Floyd-based quartet The Wildmans features wunderkind brother-and-sister duo Eli and Aila Wildman on mandolin and fiddle, along with their mom, Deb Wildman, on upright bass and Victor Furtado, a close family friend, on banjo.
 The Wildmans have been sweeping youth competitions at traditional music festivals and wowing audiences with their fresh take on traditional music, along with Aila’s stunning vocals, which bring in blues and jazz elements.”–LoudonNow

-The up and coming young acoustic string band, The Wildmans, come from the hills of Floyd, Virginia, in the heart of the Appalachian mountain music tradition.
+The up and coming Neo traditional string band, The Wildmans, come from the one stop light town, Floyd, Virginia, in the heart of the Appalachian mountain music tradition.
 From campsite jamming at festivals and fiddler’s conventions and classical music education comes the foundation for musical exploration that sets this group apart, taking the audience on a musical journey that reflects the growth and passion of these talented young musicians.

 All three young players in the group have earned many awards, including the famed Galax Old Fiddler’s Convention, in 2018 Aila Wildman won Best All Around Performer Award along with 1st place in Old Time Fiddle, Eli Wildman won 1st place in Mandolin (2018), and Victor Furtado won 1st place in clawhammer banjo (2015 and 2016).
 Joining the group this season will be multi instrumentalist Sean Newman, on upright bass and vocals.